In a nutshell

 Navigating the AI hype cycle

 Big Tech and startup investors have poured billions into AI, but whether these investments will drive the mass adoption to fulfil these big bets remains an open question.
-Some analysts predict 2025 will be a make-or-break year for AI will we look back on it as the year AI revolutionised industries at scale?
-Or will we see a burst of the AI bubble, followed by a slower, more measured adoption curve?
+Some analysts predicted 2025 as the make-or-break year for AI – would we look back on it as the year AI revolutionised industries at scale?
+Or would we see a burst of the AI bubble, followed by a slower, more measured adoption curve?

 At Qover, we see AI’s potential and are investing heavily in its capabilities.
 However, I also acknowledge the reality: as pioneers in our sector, we will experience both the advantages (first-mover benefits) and the challenges (navigating the unknown and course-correcting when necessary).
 We’re committed to being at the forefront of AI adoption in insurance, but we want to do so responsibly, ensuring the needs of our partners and their customers remain the priority.